AlyElhaddad/ThunderboltIoc/README.md

 - IThunderboltScope
 This is registered as a transient service, meaning, every time you try to resolve/get an `IThunderboltScope`, a new `IThunderboltScope` will be created.
 This is the same as `IThunderboltContainer.CreateScope()`.

-	It is worth mentioning that an `IThunderboltScope` is an `IDisposable`, however, that doesn&apos;t mean that disposing an `IThunderboltScope` would dispose scoped instances.
+	It is worth mentioning that an `IThunderboltScope` is an `IDisposable`, however, that doesn&apos;t mean that disposing an `IThunderboltScope` would dispose scoped instances (at least in the current release).

 ## 4.2.
 Explicit registration
 After you have created a **partial** class that inherits `ThunderboltRegistration`, you will have to override the abstract `void Register`.
 This method gives you a single argument of type `IThunderboltRegistrar` (`reg`), which you can use to register your services using the `Add{serviceLifetime}` methods.